-Bob Blaskiewicz is Visiting Assistant Professor of Writing at the University of Wisconsin, where he teaches writing and communication classes that take extraordinary claims as their subject.
-He blogs at Skeptical Humanities, is the Committee for Skeptical Inquiry’s “Conspiracy Guy” web columnist, contributes a monthly essay on critical thinking to the Skepticality podcast, and is a weekly panelist on the live web show The Virtual Skeptics, which is like Meet the Press, but with chupacabras.
+Bob Blaskiewicz is Assistant Professor of Critical Thinking and First-Year Studies at Stockton Univeristy, where he teaches writing and communication classes.
+He blogs at Skeptical Humanities, is the Committee for Skeptical Inquiry’s “Conspiracy Guy” web columnist, contributes a monthly essay to the Skepticality podcast, and is a weekly panelist on the live web show The Virtual Skeptics, which is like Meet the Press, but with chupacabras.
 He is the editor of Magic in the Classroom: Using Extraordinary Claims to Teach Critical Thinking, which was published in 2015 by the James Randi Educational Foundation.
-He is a founding member of the Skeptics for the Protection of Cancer Patients, writes for The OTHER Burzynski Patient Group and thehoustoncancerquack.com.
+He is a founding member of the Skeptics for the Protection of Cancer Patients, and writes for bothe The OTHER Burzynski Patient Group and thehoustoncancerquack.com.
 All of this is very strange since he wrote his dissertation on WWII combat veterans’ memoirs.
-Go figure
+Go figure.

 Eve Siebert has a Ph.D. in English literature from Saint Louis University and has taught college writing and literature for many years.
 Her primary area of study is Old and Middle English literature, with secondary concentrations in Old Norse and Shakespeare.
 She contributed several posts to the Education and Skepticism blog series for the James Randi Educational Foundation and has participated in workshops on Skepticism and Rhetoric, Skepticism across the Curriculum, and Skepticism and the Humanities at The Amazing Meeting.
 She blogs at Skepticalhumanities and Insight, and is a panelist on the Virtual Skeptics webcast.